uniflare/P-Easy-Gui-for-AutoHotKey/PEASY_GUI/tools/Readme.txt

 Design your gui how you want with all options you want.
 Run transmute_gui.ahk
-copy the construct function to your custom gui class (auto extended from gui base) voila
+copy the resulting file to your ahk working directory and include it in your ahk script. now you can instantiate a new class (see inside file for name) and use it in a more OO way